 Analyzing Petrobras Brasileiro's Unusual Options Activity

-Shares of Petrobras Brasileiro (NYSE:PBR) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved down to $10.97.
+Petrobras Brasileiro (NYSE:PBR) shares experienced unusual options activity on Friday.
+The stock price moved down to $10.83 following the option alert.

 - Option Type: TRADE